gvwilson/thirdbit/src/fiction/iffy/index.md

 "Now excuse me—I need to join my unit to repel boarders."

 "To what?"
-And then something that looked like a cloudy jellyfish pulled itself over the railing and squelched toward them.
+Iffy asked,

-Honesty's first three shots went straight through it with no effect.
+but her question was swept away by a gust of wind as the gulls that had landed on top of the pilot house hopped down onto the deck and turned their heads toward Honesty in unison.

 "Stand back!" de ordered,
 pulling a micro-grenade the size of der thumb out of the clip on der exoskeleton's sleeve and priming it.

 "No!"
-Wales shouted, running toward them.
+Wales shouted.
-He tackled Iffy just as the grenade hit the jellyfish and exploded.
+He tackled Iffy just as the grenade hit the seagulls and exploded.

 *Boom!*
 The shock threw Iffy and Wales across the deck.
 For a moment she lay in a daze while the world spun around her.

 Something grabbed her arm.
-She shrieked, but it was Wales, not the jellyfish.
+She shrieked, but it was Wales, not the seagulls.
 "I can't hear you!" she yelled, her ears still ringing from the blast.

 He pulled her to her feet.
 *There's a hole in the ship,* she thought muzzily.
-It was right where the jellyfish had been and big enough to swallow her.
+It was right where the seagulls had been and big enough to swallow her.

 Where was Honesty?
 She looked around wildly,
 then shrieked again as another plasma burst lit up the gray sky over her head.

-"Come on!"
+"Slow missiles!"
 Wales said, his voice muffled but audible.
 "We have to get out of here!"
 He pulled her toward the stern.